Using Multiple Payment Gateways

 - Navigate to the Setup Payment Gateway page.

-- Select the payment gateway that you want to use from the Gateway Type list.
+- On the Configure Gateway Instance tab, select the payment gateway that you want to use from the Gateway Type list.

-- Click create gateway.
-In the new page that appears, enter the required information for the selected gateway.
+- Click Create Gateway.
+On the page that appears, enter the required information for the selected gateway.

 You can set up multiple payment gateways using the same or different gateway types.
 To add additional payment gateways, repeat the steps above to configure an additional gateway.